Skip to main content

 Tip

-Payments sent to invalid, unverified or unregistered email address or phone number will be rejected.
+Payments sent to an invalid, unverified, or unregistered email address or phone number will be rejected.

 Purpose codes

-PayPal/Venmo requires a purpose code to be included in every payout request.
-The following is a list of valid purpose codes.
+PayPal and Venmo require a purpose code to be included in every payout request.
+Below is a list of valid purpose codes.

 Purpose code values